-- CCTA is administering the construction contract for the civil work - The Metropolitan Transportation Commission (MTC) will administer the construction contract for the installation of the Express Lane equipment - TransCore work, currently estimated at \$12 million, will be entirely funded by Bay Area Infrastructure Financing Authority (BAIFA) (BAIFA is associated with MTC) - Express lane opened as HOV 2+ in August 2020
+- CCTA is administering the construction contract for the civil work - The Metropolitan Transportation Commission (MTC) will administer the construction contract for the installation of the Express Lane equipment - TransCore work, currently estimated at \$12 million, will be entirely funded by Bay Area Infrastructure Financing Authority (BAIFA).
+BAIFA is associated with MTC.
+This work represents the Express Lane technological components of the project. - Express lane opened as HOV 2+ in August 2020, and anticipated to convert to full Express Lane operations in summer 2021.